NEBRASKA

 (1898), Lincoln

-A Spanish-American War muster camp located at the Lancaster County Fairgrounds, now the State Fairgrounds.
-The post only operated for two weeks.
+A Spanish-American War state militia muster camp located at the Lancaster County Fairgrounds, now the State Fairgrounds, located at 1800 State Fair Drive.
+The post only operated for three weeks.

 Fort Kiowa

-Also of interest located nearby, east of Fairbury, is Rock Creek Station State Historical Park, a former Pony Express Station.
+Also of interest located nearby, east of Fairbury, is Rock Creek Station State Historical Park, also a former Pony Express and stage station.

 Little Blue (River) Station Post